RichardWang11/Filtered-ANN-Search-Benchmark/README.md

 Given a sparse query vector, the index should return the top-k results based on maximal inner product with database vectors.

 #### Track 4: Streaming Track
 For this track, the index must support concurrent operations, though for simplicity, it may batch-process one class of operation at a time.
 Starting with zero points, the index implements a "runbook" with batches of insertions, deletions, and searches in a 4:4:1 ratio.
-Winner: [PUCK](https://github.com/baidu/puck) (baidu)
+Winner: PUCK [[github](https://github.com/baidu/puck)] (baidu)

 ## Additional Benchmarks
 - [Vector Filtering Benchmarks](https://github.com/qdrant/ann-filtering-benchmark-datasets)